DataDog/integrations-core/oracle/README.md

         password: <PASSWORD>
    ```

-**Note:** For the Agent version `7.53.0` and higher, the configuration file must be created in the subdirectory `oracle.d`.
+**Note:** For the Agent version `7.53.0` and higher, the configuration files are created in the subdirectory `oracle.d`.
 For the Agent versions between `7.50.1` and `7.53.0`, the configuration subdirectory is `oracle-dbm.d`.
 Oracle monitoring for the agent versions lower than `7.50.1` is deprecated.

 2. [Restart the Agent][7].

 #### Connect to Oracle through TCPS

-1. To connect to Oracle through TCPS (TCP with SSL), uncomment the `protocol` configuration option and select `TCPS`.
+To connect to Oracle through TCPS (TCP with SSL), uncomment the `protocol` configuration option and select `TCPS`.
 Update the `server` option to set the TCPS server to monitor.

     ```yaml
     init_config: